KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 ## VI.
 HTM of Articulated Manipulator<a name="htm"></a>
-In robotics, the Homogeneous Transformation Matrix (HTM) is a mathematical representation used to describe the transformation between coordinate frames in a robotic system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In robotics, the Homogeneous Transformation Matrix (HTM) is a mathematical representation used to describe the transformation between coordinate frames in a robotic system.
 It allows us to represent the position and orientation of one coordinate frame relative to another.

 ### Concept
-The HTM is a 4x4 matrix that combines rotation and translation transformations.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The HTM is a 4x4 matrix that combines rotation and translation transformations.
 It enables us to express both the position (translation) and orientation (rotation) of a coordinate frame relative to another coordinate frame.

 ![HTM1](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/c078fed1-b4a9-445a-b752-b06cd6acdd54)
 ![HTM2](https://github.com/KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/assets/157782959/89d03ab2-9463-4ad7-832d-454189ce2813)